plone/plone.recipe.zope2install/src/plone/recipe/zope2install/README.txt

     creating build/.../AccessControl
     ...

-Now if we list all the developped egg we have:
+Now if we list all the developed egg we have:

     >>> ls(sample_buildout, 'develop-eggs')
     -  .egg-info